Waco Will Planning Attorneys

 The probate process for an estate with a valid will typically follows these steps:

 - The Hearing: A judge reviews the evidence to confirm the testator has passed, the will is valid, and the executor is "suitable" to serve.
-In 2025, Texas law was updated to allow certain individuals with prior felony convictions to serve as executors if they are specifically named in the will and approved by the court.

 - Letters Testamentary: Once the judge signs the order, the court clerk issues "Letters Testamentary."
 This is the official document that gives the executor the legal power to manage bank accounts, sell real estate, and talk to creditors.